 - Keep walkways clear of electrical cords and other items.

 If you have been injured on someone else’s property due to the owner’s negligence, give DiBella Law Offices, P.C., a call at (781) 916-9932.
-Our Massachusetts premises liability attorneys have years of experience in helping our clients get the rightful compensation they deserve.
+Our Burlington premises liability attorneys have years of experience in helping our clients get the rightful compensation they deserve.